Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

 \subsection{Some exact solutions}

-In this work we will consider the following known space-times metrics that we will use as test beds for our numerical approach.
+Our main cases of study are $\mbb{T}^3$ Gowdy and PFLRW spacetimes (introduced below).
+Additionally, to test our implementation of the $3$-dimensional constraint equations, we also use metrics for Minkowski and Gowdy spacetimes under specific coordinate transformations.

-\begin{enumerate} \item \tbf{The Gowdy space-time:} The Gowdy $\mbb{T}^3$ space-times are solutions of the vacuum Einstein equations that describes an expanding universe with gravitational radiation information (see for instance \cite{ringstrom2010cosmic} for a review of this space-time).
+\begin{enumerate} \item \tbf{The Gowdy spacetime:} The Gowdy $\mbb{T}^3$ spacetimes are solutions of the vacuum Einstein equations that describes an expanding universe with gravitational radiation information (see for instance \cite{ringstrom2010cosmic} for a review of this spacetime).
 This metric is used by M. Alcubierre \tit{et. al.} in \cite{Alcubierre_Testbeds} as a test for numerical relativity codes in a strong field context.
 In global-periodic coordinates $(r,x_1,x_2)$ in $\mbb{T}^3$, this metric can be written as